Promoting attachment and resilience

 - what can help children develop resilience, self-esteem and the capacity to reflect on their feelings?

-The guide is accompanied by a DVD which explains the five dimensions of the Secure Base model in practice through the voices and experiences of adopters, foster carers and young people.
+The guide is accompanied by online video clips that explain the five dimensions of the Secure Base model in practice through the voices and experiences of adopters, foster carers and young people.